kurz-m/Libft/README.md

     </p>
 </h1>
 ---
-## Description
+## 💾 About
-Libft is a library that displays a variety of standard libc functions, functions to manipulate strings and manipulate linked lists.
+> The task of the Libft project is to code a C library with basic functions (see below) I can use in later projects of the core curriculum.

 ## Table of Contents
 - [Functions](#functions)